anuragxel/salt/README.md

 1. Install [Segment Anything](https://github.com/facebookresearch/segment-anything) on any machine with a GPU.
 (Need not be the labelling machine.)
 2. Create a conda environment using `conda conda env create environment.yaml`
+3. Also install [coco-viewer](https://github.com/trsvchn/coco-viewer) to view your annotations quickly.

 ## Usage